-MSSU Police will protect the confidentiality of victims.
+MSSU will protect the confidentiality of victims.
 Only those with a need to know the identity for purposes of investigating the crime, assisting the victim or disciplining the perpetrator will know the victim's identity.

-Pursuant to the University's Sexual Misconduct Policy, when an employee who is not a confidential resource becomes aware of alleged misconduct under that policy (including, but not limited to, dating violence, domestic violence, sexual assault, and stalking), the employee is responsible for reporting that information, including the status of the parties if known, to the Title IX Coordinator.
+Pursuant to the University's Sexual Harassment Policy, when an employee, who is a reporting official but not a confidential resource, becomes aware of alleged misconduct under that policy (including, but not limited to, dating violence, domestic violence, sexual assault, and stalking), the employee is responsible for reporting that information, including the status of the parties, if known, to the Title IX Coordinator.
 A victim of other types of crimes who does not want to pursue action within the University disciplinary system or the criminal justice system is nevertheless encouraged to make a confidential report to a campus security authority.
-With the victim's permission, a report of the details of the incident can be filed without revealing the victim's identity.
+Upon the victim's request, a report of the details of the incident can be filed without revealing the victim's identity.
 Such a confidential report complies with the victim's wishes, but still helps the University take appropriate steps to ensure the future safety of the victim and others.
 With such information, the University can keep an accurate record of the number of incidents involving students, determine where a pattern of crime may be developing and alert the community as to any potential danger.
 These confidential reports are counted and disclosed in the annual crime statistics for the University.

-Counselors with the ACTS Office and staff within the Wilcoxon Health Center are encouraged, if they deem it appropriate, to inform the persons they are counseling of the procedures to report crimes on a voluntary, confidential basis for inclusion in the annual report.
-Information will not be reported by counselors in the ACTS Office to the Title IV Coordinator or the Deputy Coordinators for a Title IX investigation without the consent of the person being counseled.
+Counselors with the ACTS Office and staff within the Willcoxon Health Center are encouraged, if they deem it appropriate, to inform the persons they are counseling of the procedures to report crimes on a voluntary, confidential basis for inclusion in the annual report.
+Information will not be reported by counselors in the ACTS Office to anyone at the University without the consent of the person being counseled.
+The University does not have pastoral counselors.

-Monitoring Off Campus Locations of Recognized Student Organizations.
+Monitoring Off-Campus Locations of Recognized Student Organizations.